 \subsubsection{LLM proposer}

 Following the algorithm selection, the LLM proposer continues the Selection phase using PUCT until a leaf HP node is reached.
-It then expands by querying the LLM to generate a new configuration, as illustrated in~\cref{fig:llm_proposer}.
+It then expands by querying the LLM to generate a new configuration.

-\textbf{Selection.} The LLM proposer extends the Selection by recursively applying the PUCT criterion (\cref{eq:puct}) within the chosen algorithm subtree.
-The traversal proceeds until it reaches a leaf node—a node that the LLM has not fully expanded, e.g., $s^3_{\text{hp}}$ in \cref{fig:lb-mcts_structure}.
-Unlike the algorithm level, we assign a uniform prior $P(s_{\text{hp}})$ to all child nodes here.
+\textbf{Selection.} The LLM proposer extends the Selection by recursively applying PUCT (\cref{eq:puct} and \cref{eq:puct_qvalue}) within the algorithm subtree.
+The traversal proceeds until it reaches a node that LLM has not fully expanded, e.g., $s^3_{\text{hp}}$ in \cref{fig:lb-mcts_structure}.
+We assign a uniform prior $P(s_{\text{hp}})$ to all child nodes here.